51Degrees/specifications/pipeline-specification/pipeline-elements/cloud-request-engine.md

 That way if the host is down and any exception is thrown - the `SuppressProcessExceptions`, if it was specified in the Pipeline configuration, would take effect and the exceptions would be suppressed and logged rather than throwing and bringing the customer service down.
-**Thus there is no particular start up activity, but any "start-up" properties should be made lazy for this element.**
+**Thus, there is no particular start up activity, but any "start-up" properties should be made lazy for this element.**
 Throwing exceptions if either of these lazy properties fails to initialize still holds, however they now will be thrown in the context of Process() and not constructor.

 ## Processing